-If you are expecting a baby, and are looking for French boy names, you’ve come to the right place!
-Even if you are not, who doesn’t love reading a list of baby names?
+If you are expecting a baby, and are looking for French boy names that are unique as well as popular in France, you’ve come to the right place!
+Even if you are not, who doesn’t love reading a list of baby names and their meanings?
 I always wonder, what is it too late to change my kids’ names?
 (Hint: it is.
 In France, you only have 5 days to pick a name.
 An administrative hell will descend upon you if you don’t register the birth within that time-frame.)

 If you’ve missed my post on top girls’ names and the issues we had to think about there, here is the link: Chic French Baby Girl Names.
-In both lists of French Boy Names and Girl names, I’ve gone for names I love, that are a bit popular, a bit unusual, and pronounceable in English and in French.
+In both lists of names, I’ve gone for ones I love, that are a bit popular, a bit unusual, and most of all, pronounceable in English and in French.

 Besides the French bureaucracy that comes with giving birth, there are so many questions to think about when naming a kid.
 Especially across cultures.
 Does the name mean something to both parents?
 Will all the grandparents be able to pronounce it?
 Is it a bit unusual, but not too unusual?
 A Popular name, but not too popular?
 Is the kid is going to blame you if he hates his given name?
 It’s a lot of pressure!

-☞ RELATED POST: Giving birth in France: Oh Baby!
+☞ READ MORE: Giving birth in France: Oh Baby!